 Source: Computed by Authors

-The table 1 presented data for Hadejia-Nguru's rainy season reveals distinct patterns in monthly rainfall.
+The table 1 reveals distinct patterns in monthly rainfall.
 April starts with a relatively dry period, marked by a mean of 0.89 rainy days and notable variability (standard deviation of 3.58).
 May witnesses a significant surge in rainfall, with a mean of 23.31 days and a more consistent pattern (standard deviation of 4.08).
-June and July represent the peak, each averaging around 30 rainy days, showcasing remarkable stability with minimal deviations.
+June and July represent the peak, with an average of 30 rainy days, showcasing remarkable stability with minimal deviations.
 August continues this trend with a mean of 31 rainy days and no deviation, emphasizing a consistent daily precipitation pattern.
 September sees a slight decline in mean (27.13) and a moderate standard deviation of 4.12, indicating increased variability.
 October stands out with a low mean of 6 rainy days, coupled with substantial variability (standard deviation of 10.72).
-These findings, computed by the authors, offer a comprehensive overview of the temporal dynamics of rainfall in Hadejia-Nguru, illustrating both the peak of the rainy season and the varying levels of predictability in different months.
+These findings, offer a comprehensive overview of the temporal dynamics of rainfall in Hadejia-Nguru, illustrating both the peak of the rainy season and the varying levels of predictability in different months.

 Water Table Dynamics in the Hadejia and Nguru River Floodplains